wlads/reefpoints/source/posts/2014-05-08-building-an-ember-app-with-rails-part-2.md

 {{outlet}}
 ```

-Check your test suite and it should be all green
+Check your test suite and it should be all green.

 ![Screen3](http://i.imgur.com/242RLGf.png)